farhiongit/message-in-the-bottle/README.md

 > size_t **BOTTLE_CAPACITY** (BOTTLE (*T*) \*bottle)

 `BOTTLE_CAPACITY` returns the capacity of the bottle (as defined at creation with `BOTTLE_CREATE`).
+A returned value equal to `UNBUFFERED` indicates an unbuffered bottle.

 ### Hidden data